 - Simply connect your OBDII diagnostic tool to the diagnostic port located under the driver dash area.

-- Turn on your ignition two steps (Do not turn on your engine)
+- Turn on your ignition in two steps (Do not turn on your engine)

 - Allow the OBDII tool to communicate with your car’s internal computer (protocol sorting)